Perennial Plant Conference Schedule

 -

-In-person participants: Browse and purchase books sold by the Hardy Plant Society/Mid-Atlantic Group.
-Purchase raffle tickets to win items donated by sponsoring organizations.
+In-person attendees can: Purchase raffle tickets to win items donated by sponsoring organizations.
 Visit the Perennials Showcase, featuring cut specimen plants of interest from sponsoring organizations.

 -